arpitbbhayani/articles/blogs/big-number-arithmetic-python.md

 ...
 ```

 The code snippet above is taken from `x_sub` function and you could see how it actually iterates over the digits and performs subtraction and computes and propagates burrow.
+Very similar to addition indeed.

 ## Multiplication

-Again a naive way to implement multiplication will be what we learned in school math but it won't be very efficient.
+Again a naive way to implement multiplication will be what we learned in grade school math but it won't be very efficient.
 Python, in order to keep things efficient implements the [Karatsuba algorithm](https://en.wikipedia.org/wiki/Karatsuba_algorithm) that multiplies two n-digit numbers in O ( n<sup>log<sub>2</sub>3</sup> ) elementary steps.

 The algorithm is slightly complicated is out of the scope of this article  but you can find its implementation in [k_mul](https://github.com/arpitbbhayani/cpython/blob/0-base/Objects/longobject.c#L3397) and
 [k_lopsided_mul](https://github.com/arpitbbhayani/cpython/blob/0-base/Objects/longobject.c#L3618) functions in file [longobject.c](https://github.com/arpitbbhayani/cpython/blob/0-base/Objects/longobject.c].

 ## Division and other operations

-All operations on integers are defined in the file [longobject.c](https://github.com/arpitbbhayani/cpython/blob/0-base/Objects/longobject.c] and it is extremely simple to locate each one.
-Warning: it will take some time to understand each one in detail so grab some popcorn before you start reading.
+All operations on integers are defined in the file [longobject.c](https://github.com/arpitbbhayani/cpython/blob/0-base/Objects/longobject.c] and it is very simple to locate and trace each one.
+Warning: it will take some time to understand each one in detail so grab some popcorn before you start skimming.

 # Optimization of commonly-used integers